yaguarnecro/Growgrebuddy_PSA/GrowEbuddy_PSA/README.md

-# GrowthBuddy.P.S.A. - A Mental Wellness Companion
+# GrowthBuddy P.S.A. - A Mental Wellness Companion

+The initials "P.S.A." stand for both "Personal Support Assistant" and "Play, System, App," reflecting the project's multifaceted approach to personal growth and development.

+1. **Personal Support Assistant**: Reflecting the app's primary function as a tool for enhancing mental well-being and providing personalized support.
+2. **Play, System, App**: Emphasizing the application's playful nature, systematic approach to personal development, and its format as a mobile/web application.

 ## Overview

-**GrowthBuddy.P.S.A.** is a web/mobile application designed to promote mental well-being and personal development through gamified experiences and a virtual pet companion.
+**GrowthBuddy P.S.A.** is a web application designed to promote mental well-being and personal development through gamified experiences and a virtual pet companion.
 It targets individuals seeking a fun and engaging way to improve their mood, self-awareness, and overall emotional health.

 ## Core Features

-- **Virtual Pet Companion**: A dynamic sphere that evolves based on user interactions and reflects their emotional state.
+- **Virtual Mascot**: A dynamic sphere that evolves based on user interactions and reflects their emotional state.
-- **Gamified Activities**: A variety of mini-games categorized into four key areas:
-  - **Consciousness**: Memory, concentration, and breathing exercises.
-  - **Energy**: Obstacle courses, running games, and challenges.
-  - **Mood**: Story creation, creative expression, and relaxation activities.
-  - **Constitution**: Habit tracking, task management, and goal setting.
-- **Personalized Spaces**: Four distinct virtual environments, each with its own thematic focus and activities:
+- **Virtual Spaces**: Two distinct environments for different aspects of personal growth:
   - **The Cave**: Focuses on introspection and meditation.
-  - **The Reflections Biome**: Encourages connection with nature.
   - **Samsara**: Represents the cycle of life with challenges and rewards.
-  - **The Void**: Fosters creativity and imagination.
-- **Points and Rewards**: Users earn points for completing activities and challenges, which contribute to their pet's evolution and unlock new features.
+- **Point System**: Users earn EXP and Coins for completing activities and challenges.
-- **Customization Options**: Users can personalize their virtual spaces and pet companion to their preferences.
+- **Mini-Games**:
+  - Memory Pairs: Improve memory and focus.
+  - Simon Says Breath: Enhance mindfulness through breathing exercises.
+- **User Progression**: Level system, achievements, and customization options.

 ## Project Status